 The XRP Ledger is a public record of all transactions by all addresses.
 However, an address is just a number - it doesn't reveal anything about the identity of the one using it, like a street address can.
 As long as this number is never linked to an identity, the Stellar user is safe.
 There is no way to "trace" a Stellar address to the person using it - unless they leave clues connecting their Stellar address to their physical identity. bitni.com has maximum anonymity - we don't ask for personal details.

+Stellar is not minable.
 Traditional cryptocurrency mining is the computational process of adding new blocks to the blockchain.
 New transactions are grouped together in a block.
 New blocks must cryptographically connect to previous blocks with a proof-of-work hash function.
 Stellar doesn't have a blockchain, but something both similar and different called a Stellar Ledger.
 The Ledger is a record of all transactions like the blockchain, but rather than validation by anyone who performs the proof of work, transactions are validated by trusted nodes.
-All Stellar coins were created at it's beginning.

 Stellar was not designed to be taxed.
 If no one reports their Stellar gains, there is no way an authoritarian regime can know who gained what.
 However, centralized exchanges with accounts and IDs do report their user's Stellar balance to tax authorities.
 If you want privacy from authoritarian regimes, you need an accountless exchange that doesn't ask for your ID - bitni.com is the best exchange in this regard.